-For victims of crime (and their families) knowing where and how to access support after a criminal road accident can be confusing.
-On one hand, a crime has been committed and the offending driver has been charged with negligent driving, with the matter going through the criminal legal system.
-Yet on the other hand, NSW Victims Support Scheme does not provide assist to victims of crime when a motor vehicle has been involved.
+For victim-survivors and their families, knowing where and how to access support after a criminal road accident can be confusing.
+On one hand, a crime has been committed which may have involved speeding, driving under the influence or dangerous driving.
+Charges relating to serious driving offences may include negligent driving, occasioning grievous bodily harm or negligent driving, occasioning death.
+The offending driver may have been charged with one or several charges and the matter going through the Criminal Justice System.
+Yet, on the other hand, NSW Victims Support Scheme does not provide assist to victims of crime when a motor vehicle has been involved.

 The NSW Victims’ Rights and Support Act (2013) states: